ironnysh/storyblok-youtube/README.md

 As you may know, loading external resources, such as videos, affects your site’s performance.
 Furthermore, your visitors might not watch the video at all, causing useless energy and data consumption. **Astro Embed** helps prevent both issues.

 > [!TIP]
-> While all major browsers [support lazy loading](https://caniuse.com/loading-lazy-attr) of `iframe` HTML elements, this attribute leaves the decision of when to load the video with the browser, _not the user_.
+> While all major browsers [support lazy loading](https://caniuse.com/loading-lazy-attr) of `iframe` HTML elements, this attribute leaves the decision of when to load the video to the browser, _not the user_.

 You can add as many embedded videos as you'd like without worrying about performance.
 The player only becomes interactive once a user clicks it, so YouTube’s scripts will not affect the page loading speed or your site visitors’ experience.